Lynton Convict Hiring Depot

-The staff of the depot included, for a time, Thomas Leonowens, the husband of Anna Leon Owens, who would later become prominent as the author of a memoir regarding her career as a governess to the royal family of Siam (Thailand).
+The staff of the depot included, for a time, Thomas Leonowens, the husband of Anna Leonowens who later became prominent as the author of a memoir regarding her career as a governess to the royal family of Siam (Thailand).
 The Leonowens' son, Louis was born at Lynton.

-Five Irish immigrant women from a "bride ship" are also known to have arrived in WA at Lynton.
+Five Irish immigrant women from what was called a bride ship are also known to have arrived in Western Australia at Lynton.

 By 1856 a store, bakery, depot, lockup, hospital, lime kiln and administration block had all been built but a lack of fresh vegetables had seen the convict population ravaged by scurvy.
 It was decided to close the settlement and the convicts were transferred with the officer in charge to Champion Bay in 1857.
 The transfer seems to have been due to the growing importance of the town of Geraldton, and the need for public works in the district.

 Lynton remains the most intact example of a regional convict depot in Western Australia.
 Entered on the Register of the national estate and vested in the Northampton Shire Council, conservation works are in progress via the Northampton Historical Society.